 Unnecessary IEP Goals

 Anyway, I ended up rejecting that entire IEP because it was garbage.
-But what do you do if there is one IEP goal that you really don’t want?
+But what do you do if there is one IEP goal you don’t want?

 Meaningful IEP Goals

-I’ve written a bunch post about developing IEP goals.
+I’ve written a bunch posts about developing IEP goals.
 Good goals have to be measurable.
 They should be related to your child’s areas of need.
 But they also need to be meaningful.

 Yes, my son has poor core strength and motor planning, which results in not being able to jump.
 But being able to jump was not meaningful to us.